 EXPLORE BIBLE DEVOTIONAL.

 – This app is by the Good Book Company, the same who produce the ‘For You’ books, and is an application which allows you to download different short devotionals which you can read on your phone.
 Studies range from being based on Bible books, or Christian life topics.
 There are a few free studies, and the rest are all very affordable, costing only a couple of dollars (and can use up some of your otherwise unusable credit!).
 Fantastic for being able to have a devotional with you for whenever you have free time.

 Scripture Typer is what I use for Bible memorization.
 You can use flashcards or repeated writing-out of the verse, but I have found using an app as a happy medium between putting the work into memorization and it not feeling too much like study.
 The app works by choosing a verse (and a translation) and you memorize by typing the first letter of each word.
 Would you believe it works really well, and once again, is great to have on your phone for when you are waiting for your friend to show up to coffee or the bus to get to your stop.

 Phew!
 That was more words than I was planning!
 But I thought it better to give a few reasons why I recommend these resources, rather than simply making a big list.
 And this didn’t even go into audiobooks (mainly as I have never really used any) or Bible reading plans!
 But despite that, hopefully there is something useful in there for you (and if you want some recommendations on Bible reading plans send me a message!)

 So that wraps up our ‘Reading Rut’ series!
-If you have had any reflections on this series, whether it has been helpful, you’ve found it challenging, or have disagreed with bits of it, please fill in the comments section at the bottom; I’d love to hear from you!
+If you have had any reflections on this series, whether it has been helpful, you’ve found it challenging, or have disagreed with bits of it, please send me a message through the ‘contact me’ page – I’d love to hear from you!

 If you have missed any of the previous posts leading up this this one on resources, you can find them here: Part 1 , Part 2 , Part 3 , Part 4 , Part 5.